Universal Operational Privacy in Distributed Quantum Sensing: Results

 Motivated by this operational requirement, we introduce a universal privacy quantifier defined for a weight vector $\bm{w}$ as

-where $\mathbf{\Pi}_{\mathbf{F}}$ denotes the projector onto the support space of the CFIM $\mathbf{F}$, spanned by the eigenvectors associated with nonzero eigenvalues.
-The quantifier satisfies $0\le\mathcal{P}_{\mathbf{F}}(\bm{w})\le1$ and can be generalized to the simultaneous estimation of multiple global functions.
-The explicit generalization of the privacy quantifier to multiple functions is provided in Supplemental Material~I-A~\cite{supple}.
+where $\mathbf{\Pi}_{\mathbf{F}}$ denotes the projector onto the support space of the FIM $\mathbf{F}$, spanned by the eigenvectors associated with nonzero eigenvalues. {Here, the vector $\bm{v}$ is constrained to orthogonal to $\bm{w}$, such that the value of $\mathcal{P}_{\mathbf{F}}(\bm{w})$ becomes zero when $\bm{\Pi}_{\mathbf{F}}$ has a kernel space, meaning that $\mathbf{F}$ is rank-deficient.} {This covers the case of GHZ states when $\Pi_{\mathbf{F}}$ is a rank-1 projector~\cite{m.hassani}.} Moreover, the quantifier satisfies $0\le\mathcal{P}_{\mathbf{F}}(\bm{w})\le1$ and can be generalized to the simultaneous estimation of multiple global functions. {The explicit generalization of the privacy quantifier to multiple functions is provided as

+{where $r$ denotes the rank of the {FIM} and $\bm{w}^{(j)}$ are weight vectors constituting the weight matrix $\mathbf{W}$.
+The detailed derivation is contained} in {Appendix A}. {The above extension suggests that it is possible to privately estimate multiple global functions simultaneously, improving versatility of the private {sensor network}.}}

 Geometrically, $\mathcal{P}_{\mathbf{F}}(\bm{w})$ characterizes how strongly directions in parameter space orthogonal to $\bm{w}$ remain hidden from the servers' measurements.
-If the CFIM is non-singular, $\mathbf{\Pi}_{\mathbf{F}}$ acts as the identity on the entire parameter space, yielding $\mathcal{P}_{\mathbf{F}}(\bm{w})=0$ and indicating the absence of privacy.
-By contrast, when the CFIM is singular, the support space becomes a strict subspace of the parameter space, leading to $\mathcal{P}_{\mathbf{F}}(\bm{w})>0$ and the emergence of privacy.
-In the extreme case where the kernel of the CFIM contains directions fully orthogonal to $\bm{w}$, the minimum in Eq.~(\ref{pp}) vanishes and $\mathcal{P}_{\mathbf{F}}(\bm{w})=1$, meaning that both desired privacy and sensitivity are simultaneously achieved by the clients.
+If the FIM is non-singular, $\mathbf{\Pi}_{\mathbf{F}}$ acts as the identity on the entire parameter space, yielding $\mathcal{P}_{\mathbf{F}}(\bm{w})=0$ and indicates the absence of privacy.
+By contrast, when the FIM is singular, the support space becomes a strict subspace of the parameter space, leading to $\mathcal{P}_{\mathbf{F}}(\bm{w})>0$ and the emergence of privacy.
+In the extreme case where the kernel of the FIM contains directions fully orthogonal to $\bm{w}$, the minimum in Eq.~(\ref{pp}) vanishes and $\mathcal{P}_{\mathbf{F}}(\bm{w})=1$, meaning that both desired privacy and sensitivity are simultaneously achieved by the clients.